 Getting rid of a bat flying loose in your home can be a daunting task.
 Generally, a bat won’t exit a door or window if they came in that way seeking warmth.
 In any case, it’s important to find out if the bat came into contact with any two (or four) legged members of your family.

 You have to be careful catching a loose bat, as injury will prompt it to attack.
-Thankfully, a coffee can (or similarly large container), cardboard, and some thick gloves are all you need to catch the critter.
+Thankfully, a coffee can (or similarly large container), cardboard, eye protection, and some thick gloves are all you need to catch the critter.
 Let the bat settle in a bit and find a surface to rest on before moving in for the capture.